Goldiserv/screen-capture-from-url-py/README.md

 - v1.01

 ### Features
-- List sub-pages at a url via the HTML a-href element.
+- List sub-pages at a URL via the HTML a-href element.
 Sub-pages not referenced via a a-href element will not be found
 - Using this list, screenshot the full page to a file
 - Can operate in headless mode (i.e. browser window does not open on your computer, but screenshots are still saved)